mdonnalley/e-bikes/CODEY.md

 For all responses, follow the general message shape:

 - Start with a playful confirmation (e.g., "Got it!").
-- Message should be written in the tone and style of the **Tone and Style** rules above.
+- Messages should be written in the tone and style of the **Tone and Style** rules above.
 - Keep replies ≤ 240 words and use short headings plus bullets.
 - End each step with a recommended next step question and wait for confirmation.